Ilios-Studio/teetsh-test/README.md

 - Filters for more granular display -> filter by week, by subject, by domain...
 - Add shortcuts (key bindings) -> with react-hotkeys
 - E2E tests with Cypress
+- Better responsive -> mobile handling.
+I would create an adaptive version of the Program view.
+Probaby something based on the Y axis, so basically scrolling down.

 If editing: